Parthdhole/Java_8_Learning/README.md

 Java is object-oriented but not fully object-oriented because it supports primitive data types, static methods, and static variables that can be accessed without creating objects.
 Additionally, from Java 8 onwards, interfaces can have static and default method implementations, which can be executed without object creation.
 These features violate pure object-oriented principles.

 3)Stream api

+ Feature	Collection	Stream API
+Nature	Data structure 	Data processing API
+Purpose	Stores elements 	Processes elements
+Storage	Holds data in memory	    Does not store data Mutability	Can be modified           	Does not modify source Traversal	External iteration (for, iterator)	  Internal iteration Reusability	Can be reused	Stream can be used only once Execution	Eager evaluation	       Lazy evaluation Parallelism	Not directly supported        	Parallel streams supported Thread Safety	Depends on implementation	   Safe for parallel processing Performance	Normal	                        Better for bulk operations Java Version	Available since Java 1.2	       Introduced in Java 8